shyamsridhar123/GraphAI/README.md

 - **Documentation**: Comprehensive docstrings for all classes and methods

 ### **Testing Guidelines**
-- Add tests for new features in `tests/` directory
+- Test new features using the interactive demo and existing demo scripts
 - Ensure all demos continue to work after changes
-- Test Azure Cosmos DB compatibility thoroughly
+- Test Azure Cosmos DB compatibility thoroughly using `demos/interactive_demo.py`
-- Validate search functionality with multiple scenarios
+- Validate search functionality with multiple scenarios using the production test script
+- Use `scripts/production_test.py` for comprehensive testing

 ---